GravisZro/scfs/README.md

-# Circle Filesystem
+# Magic Circle Filesystem
-Circlefs is a FUSE VFS that manages socket files for processes.
+MCFS is a FUSE VFS that manages socket files for processes.
 It's intended use is to provide a permissions based [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) interface between daemons and agent programs.

 # Setup
-Simply execute circlefs and specify the mount directory.
+Simply execute mcfs and specify the mount directory.

 example:
-> sudo circlefs /mc
+> sudo mcfs /mc

 Note: User must have permissions to the mount directory.

 # How To Use
 ## Daemons
 A daemon must create a socket file in a subdirectory matching the username used to execute the daemon.
+The username used must also be part of the "services" group.

 example:
 > sudo -u audio /usr/bin/audiomixerd